-Module HCI-Prop-M Propaedeutic: Human-ComputerInteraction 3 ECTS / 90 h
+3 ECTS / 90 h Module HCI-Prop-M Propaedeutic: Human-Computer-Interaction Propädeutikum Mensch-Computer-Interaktion (since WS24/25)

-Propädeutikum Mensch-Computer-Interaktion
+Person responsible for module: Prof. Dr. Tom Gross

 Scientific foundation of the research field of Human-Computer Interaction

 The aim of this module is a general introduction to and teaching of fundamental paradigms and scientific methods of the organisation, the written documentation, oral presentation of research activities in Human-Computer Interaction.
 The primary focus is on domain-specific documentation and presentation of designs, prototypes, and user studies.